-- a) maintain our list of church partners and regular attenders; - b) provide pastoral support for partners and others connected with our church; - c) provide services to the community including Trelander cafe, Dads and Kids, Lighthouse, Toddlers and Baby Groups ReStore, Foodbank vouchers; - d) safeguard children, young people and vulnerable adults at risk; - e) recruit, support and manage staff and volunteers; - f) maintain our accounts and records; - g) promote our goods and services; - h) maintain the security of property and premises; - i) respond effectively to enquirers and handle any complaints and - i) register marriages. - 1.3 This policy has been approved by the church's Charity Trustees who are responsible for ensuring that we comply with all our legal obligations.
+- a) maintain our list of church members and regular attenders; - b) provide pastoral support for members and others connected with our church; - c) provide services to the community including Together, Trelander cafe, Dads and Kids, Foodbank vouchers; - d) safeguard children, young people and adults at risk; - e) recruit, support and manage staff and volunteers; - f) maintain our accounts and records; - g) promote our goods and services; - h) maintain the security of property and premises; - i) respond effectively to enquirers and handle any complaints and - i) register marriages. - 1.3 This policy has been approved by the church's Charity Trustees who are responsible for ensuring that we comply with all our legal obligations.
 It sets out the legal rules that apply whenever we obtain, store or use personal data.